LinkedIn Learning Resources

-Typically, when you are on campus and logged into your work desktop or in a computer lab, access to your files stored on the University's Active Directory servers is established automatically when you log into your workstation.
+Typically, when you are on campus and logged into your work desktop, your shared directory files (H:, J: and K: drives) are connected automatically when you log in.

 If you are not using a desktop connected to the University's network, then you will need a configure a connection to access and manage files stored on the University's servers.

 To access your files remotely, you must connect to the campus VPN.
 Then map your drives using the instructions below.

 Other Remote Resources

 Access most of the following resources without connecting to ODU's VPN.

 Access virtual workstations with the same configuration and standard software as the standard ITS computer labs at move.odu.edu.

 Similar to the Monarch Virtual Environment, the Employee Virtual Environment gives employees additional access to shared directories (J: and K: drives).
 You do need to be connected to the VPN in order to access eve.odu.edu.

 Computer sessions in EVE last 72 hours if you don't log out.
 Anything saved to the desktop will disappear at the end of your session, so make sure you save your work to an appropriate cloud or network drive.

 Need to host or attend a meeting from off-campus?
 Zoom is a cloud-based web conferencing service that allows users to meet and share content online.
 Start or join a meeting from anywhere with an internet connection.